Jakkarin-Promsee/My-Coding-Journey/README.md

         - Shape design optimized for ease of use and durability.
         - Propeller design based on the three-structure of Senna Siamea leaves, developed through experimentation.

-- ### Implementation
+- ### Challenges Faced
-    - **Construction/Development:** The design was built using durable materials and tested for performance, with iterative improvements made in each version.
+    - Initially encountered issues with mixing efficiency, which were resolved by redesigning the mixing propeller.
-    - **Challenges Faced:** Initially encountered issues with mixing efficiency, which were resolved by redesigning the mixing propeller.
+    - Faced problems with rubber getting stuck in the propeller, causing damage to the device.
+This was resolved by changing the material used for the propeller.

 - ### Product
     <table>
     <tr>